robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/algorithm-correctness.md

 An important technique in algorithm design is to narrow the set of allowable instances until there is a correct and efficient algorithm.
 For example, a graph problem can be restricted down to trees.
 A geometric problem from two dimensions can be restricted down to 1 dimension.

+## Demonstrating Incorrectness
+Provide **counterexamples** (an instance on which an algorithm yields an incorrect answer) to prove an algorithm is incorrect.

+Good counterexamples are
+* Verifiable - You must be able to
+	* Calculate what answer your algorithm will give in this instance
+  * Display a better answer so as to prove that the algorithm didn't find it.
+* Simple - Once a counterexample is found, strip all unneccessary details away that don't relate to showing why the proposed algorithm fails.